 For Foster Park outings, meet at the trail head next to the parking lot beyond the playground.

 For Fox Island outings, meet outside doors of nature center.
 Fox Island entrance is $2/person or free with annual $30 family membership.
-Purchase at the park or their website.
+Purchase at the park’s nature center or their website.

-We will walk in rain, snow, or shine, the only exception being dangerous inclement weather.
+We walk in rain, snow, and shine.
+The only exception is dangerous inclement weather.
 We will notify of cancellations via our text-messaging service.
-So sign up for the text service and wear weather-appropriate clothing!